dhirenchotwani/GuardMyFiles/README.md

 ii.
 Clone this Repo

 iii.
-Open the Folder via Visual Studio File Menu
+Click on open Project/Solution

 iv.
+The projects opens up into a tab

+v.
 Click on Play Button

-Method 2

-i.
-Download and install [.NET Core](https://download.visualstudio.microsoft.com/download/pr/73718445-e2bd-40b7-b698-e8a9ac65f4e5/0816570f697c4e8f1b53ecfb33eaed7f/dotnet-sdk-3.1.300-win-x64.exe
-)

-ii.
-Navigate to the cloned repo folder through cmd

-iii.
-Hit dotnet run

-Note : Change the Directory Name you wish to monitor and also add your [msg91](https://msg91.com/) Auth Key!
+Note :  Add your [msg91](https://msg91.com/) Auth Key and the number you wish to send a Text Message!

 Screenshot for the Message Received: